Deepanshu1908/Project---Connectionist-Bench-Sonar-Mines-vs.-Rocks-/README.md

 bounced off a metal cylinder and those bounced off a roughly cylindrical rock.

-• Done EDA, Feature Engineering, trained various classification models and calculated their accuracy by using K-Fold model validation technique.
+• Done EDA, feature engineering, trained various classification models and calculated their accuracy by using K-Fold model validation technique.